nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 1. When the user enters `card add -q QN -a ANS`, the input is passed to `Parser` class which calls `Parser#parseCommand()`.
 The parser detects the keyword "card", then calls the `Parser#CardKeywordParser()` on the user inputs excluding the "card" keyword.
 2. The `Parser#CardKeywordParser()` further extracts the action keyword "add" from the user input, and calls the `CardKeywordParser#handleAdd()` method.
 3. The method uses the Apache Commons CLI library to parse the remaining user input to create a `Card` object with the arguements of the flags "-q" and "-a" in the input as its question and answer, and returns an `AddCardCommand` with the created `Card` object.
+The sequence diagram for the first 3 steps has been shown in the [parser sequence diagram](#parser-component).
 4. This `AddCardCommand` will call the `CardList#addCard()` function and add the created `Card` object to the `CardList`.
 5. Lastly, `UserInterface` will print a success message and the current number of `Card` objects in the `CardList` with the corresponding functions.